 The organization monitors and controls its processes through data collection and analysis.
 Processes are measured and controlled quantitatively.

-At this highest level, processes are continuously improved through monitoring feedback and introducing innovative processes and functionality.
+At this highest level, processes are continuously improved through monitoring feedback and introducing innovative practices and process enhancements.
 The organization is focused on continuous improvement and can respond quickly to changes and opportunities.

 - Goals